sciabarracom/openserverless-testing/SETUP.md

 Note you need:
 - an id_rsa.pub
 - for gcloud, the service account file
-- the dns zone ub GCP we created (oshgcp.opsv.xyz)
+- the dns zone ub GCP we created (oshgcp.opstest.top)
 - the pullSecret for OKD (open source openshift) as follows:

 ```